abarnhard/dev-env/README.md

 # Dev Env

-This project installs and configures Elasticsearch, Mongo, Redis, & Memcached on your local machine.
+This project installs and configures Elasticsearch, Mongo, and Redis on your local machine as docker containers.
 It requires:
 * docker v18.06.1
     Docker must be configured with a minimum of 8 cpus & 10 GiB memory